Jewelry Alloys

 Vickers Hardness (HV0.5):110110

-More Jewelry Alloys to Explore
+More Jewelry Alloys to Explore- Stainless Steel

 Stainless steel is priced in two ways, either by a full or partial flask as follows:

-Cobalt-Chrome as a Jewelry Alloy
+Cobalt-chrome as a Jewelry Alloy